frymanofer/ReactNative_WakeWordDetection/README.md

 - **React-Native Android:** React Native Wrapper for Android.
 - **React-Native iOS:** React Native Wrapper for iOS.

+# Wake word generator

+## Create your "custom wake word""

+In order to generate your custom wake word you will need to:

+- **Create wake word mode:**
+    Contact us at info@davoice.io with a list of your desired **"custom wake words"**.

+    We will send you corresponding models typically your **wake word phrase .onnx** for example:

+    A wake word ***"hey sky"** will correspond to **hey_sky.onnx**.

+- **Add wake words to Android:**
+    Simply copy the new onnx files to:

+    android/app/src/main/assets/*.onnx

+- **Add Wake word to IOS**
+    Copy new models somewhere under ios/YourProjectName.

+    You can create a folder ios/YourProjectName/models/ and copy there there.

+    Now add each onnx file to xcode making sure you opt-in “copy if needed”.

+- **In React/JS code add the new onnx files to your configuration**

+    Change:

+    // Create an array of instance configurations

+    const instanceConfigs:instanceConfig[] = [

+      { id: 'need_help_now', modelName: 'need_help_now.onnx', threshold: 0.9999, bufferCnt: 3 , sticky: false },

+    ];

+    To:

+    // Create an array of instance configurations

+    const instanceConfigs:instanceConfig[] = [

+      { id: 'my_wake_word', modelName: 'my_wake_word.onnx', threshold: 0.9999, bufferCnt: 3 , sticky: false },

+    ];

+    For example if your generated custom wake word" is "hey sky":

+    // Create an array of instance configurations

+    const instanceConfigs:instanceConfig[] = [

+      { id: 'hey sky', modelName: 'hey_sky.onnx', threshold: 0.9999, bufferCnt: 3 , sticky: false },

+    ];

+- **Last step - Rebuild your project**

 ## Contact

 For any questions, requirements, or more support for React-Native, please contact us at info@davoice.io.